a-sit-plus/warden-roboto/README.md

 ```

 The (nullable) properties like patch level and app version essentially allow for excluding outdated devices and obsolete app releases.
 If, for example a critical flaw is discovered in an attested app, users can be forced to update by considering only the latest and greatest version trustworthy and configuring the `AndroidAttestationChecker` instance accordingly.

+In addition, it is possible to override the function which verifies the challenge used to verify an attestation.
+By default, this is simply a `contentEquals` on the provided challenge vs a reference value.

 ### Obtaining an Attestation Result
 1. The general workflow this library caters to assumes a back-end service, sending an attestation challenge to the mobile app.
 This challenge needs to be kept for future reference